 - 226 children from the host community (non-stateless children) successfully transitioned to mainstream education after only a year at Khel.

 - 476 children (combination of stateless and non-stateless children) have been registered in Khel’s education component since its launch.

 - Khel has developed a strong relationship with parents based on a foundation of trust, which has helped reinforce the importance of education especially for girls.

 Khel’s sports and recreation program focuses on the following:

 - Physical exercise

-- Learn to respect authority, rules, team colleagues and opponents
+- Learning to respect rules, coaches, team colleagues, and opponents

-The second largest game globally, table tennis team was developed for the older children of the community who were looking for extracurricular activities after school and madarasah.
-Table tennis is taught at Khel to children aged 7 and above.
-The team has been participating in inter-school level games and have been runner ups in all after two years of practice.
-It takes consistent hard work of over ten years to develop to the top level.
-With qualified coaches for the table tennis federation, the team continues to learn and develop their skills.
-A component of Mixed Martial Arts (MMA) has been added for those children who are not at Khel, they are being engaged through weekly classes.
+The table tennis program was created for the older children of the community who were looking for extracurricular activities after school and madrassah.
+Table tennis is taught at Khel to children ages 7 and up.
+The Khel boys team has been participating in inter-school level games and has been a runner-up in all games after two years of dedicated practice and the girls team have won two championships.
+The team continues to learn and develop their skills with enthusiasm.

 Article 1 of the UN Declaration on Human Rights Defenders states that “everyone has the right, individually and in association with others, to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels”.

 By participating in professional sports in various local, national, and international platforms and through capacity building efforts by Imkaan, Khel’s gymnastics and table tennis teams have been empowered to come forward as Child Rights Defenders, bringing their stories and their struggles as stateless children to the forefront in the fight for their rights and the rights of other stateless children.